corejourney/core-blog/content/books/_index.md

 This is a list of books I own physical copies of! ([Not including E-Books](/ebooks-h))

-If you want my opinion one of these books, feel free to [send me a message](/contact).
+If you want my opinion one of these books, feel free to [send me a message](/about).

 ***

 ### Fiction and Literature
 - Author Unknown - *The Three Kingdoms Volumes 1,2,3* (Trans.
-Yu Sumei)
+Yu, Sumei)
 - Anderson, Laurie - *Wintergirls*
 - Atwood, Margaret - *The Handmaid's Tale*
 - Austen, Jane - *Pride and Prejudice* 《*傲慢与偏见*》
+- Bae, Suah - *Nowhere to be Found* (Trans.
+Kim-Russell, Sora)
 - Bronte, Emily - *Wuthering Heights* 《*咆哮山莊*》
 - Chbosky, Stephen - *the perks of being a wallflower*
 - Dazai, Osamu - *No Longer Human*